Hackplayers/evil-winrm/README.md

  - [TheWover] for his awesome donut tool.
  - [byt3bl33d3r] for his python library to create donut payloads.
  - [Sh11td0wn] for inspiration about new features.
- - [arale61] for his awesome contribution to autocomplete files/directories.
+ - [arale61] for his awesome contribution to remote path completion.
  - [Hackplayers] for giving a shelter on their github to this software.

 ## Disclaimer & License